 - Start by combining all the marinade ingredients along with the chicken, in a large bowl.
 Let the chicken marinate in the fridge for 20-30 minutes.

-- Take out half the caramelized onions and keep aside for later.
+- Take out half the caramelized onions with raisins and cashews and keep aside for later.

 - Hit 'Cancel' and add 3-4 tablespoons of water.
-Deglaze with a ladle or spatula, ensure that no residue is stuck to the bottom of the Instant Pot.
+Deglaze with a ladle, ensure that no residue is stuck to the bottom of the Instant Pot.

-- Add the marinated chicken to the Instant Pot.
+- Add the marinated chicken to the Instant Pot, over the onions.

-- Pressure Cook for 4 minutes, followed by a quick release of pressure.
+- Cover the Instant Pot with the lid, Pressure Cook for 4 minutes, followed by a quick release of pressure.

-- Now add 1.5 cups of water, and make sure that water level covers the contents of the Instant Pot.
+- Now add 1.5 cups of water mixed with little salt, and make sure that water is enough to just cover the rice + chicken.
+Add the soaked saffron.

-- Pressure Cook for 5 minutes.
+- Over with lid, Pressure Cook for 5 minutes.
 Let pressure release naturally for 10 minutes, followed by quick release of pressure.

 - Serve with a side of yogurt or raita (lightly seasoned yogurt).